mike-gill/openlayers-offline/README.md

 openlayers-offline
 ==================

-Offline vector editing for OpenLayers
+Offline vector editing for OpenLayers using IndexedDB storage.